multiplayerninja/ansible-7days/README.md

 **What does it do?**
    - Automate deployment of 7 Days to Die Server
      * Downloads and sets up SteamCMD
-     * Authorizes via Steamguard to pull down 7 Days to Die assets
+     * Authorizes via Steamguard for 7 Days to Die assets
      * Drops in templated server configs, startup script
      * Installs 7 Days to Die Systemd services for management